 - a.
 Hours worked.

 - b.
 Holidays.

 - c.
 Annual Leave.

 - d.
 Compensatory leave; to be included in the period of occurrence for the purpose of computing overtime.

 - e.
-Personal leave day.
+Sick leave.

 - f.
-Sick leave.

-- g.
 Administrative leave.

 Section 3.
 Employees shall obtain prior approval from their supervisor before overtime is worked.
 Where obtaining prior approval is not feasible, employees must notify their supervisor of the need to have worked the overtime immediately upon completion of the task which resulted in the overtime.